 Take in a Tour

 If you're looking for a great way to get an overview of New York City, but don't want to brave the streets all by yourself, you're in luck!
 New York City has many great options for tours that will give you a great introduction to the city, and you'll have plenty of companions.
-I've always been surprised at how friendly people are who are taking a tour and how easy it is to interact with other visitors, so if you're looking for chatter, this is a great choice, but you'll also be able to keep to yourself if you prefer.
+You may be surprised at how friendly the other people on the tour are and how easy it is to interact with other visitors, so this is a good option whether you're looking to meet people or keep to yourself.

 - Sightseeing Cruise: Want to see New York City from the water?
-Pick one of these sightseeing cruises (if you're not in a rush, I recommend the three-hour cruise that circumnavigates Manhattan) to get a wonderful sense of...
-New York City's landscape and layout.
+Pick one of these sightseeing cruises (if you're not in a rush, try the three-hour cruise that circumnavigates Manhattan) to get a wonderful sense of New York City's landscape and layout.

 04 of 06